cronkitedata/cronkite-docs/docs/excel/xlguides/xl-filtersort.md

 ![filter dialog]({{site.baseurl}}/assets/images/06-filtersort-twofilters.png)

 Check and un-check any of the boxes that you want.
-Here's a filter that picks out just the Narcan cases of probable overdoses, sorted chronologically:
+Here's a filter that picks out just the Narcan cases of probable overdoses, sorted chronologically.
+To get this:

+* Sort the table by inc_date (meaning the incident date)
+* Pick "Yes" from the narcan_given column,
+* Pick "Yes" from the probable_opioid_use column

 ![filter result]({{site.baseurl}}/assets/images/06-filtersort-filteron.png)

-Excel tells you how many of the rows match your filter -- 202 of 650 in this case, shown at the very bottom of the screen.
-(That count goes away sometimes after a few minutes.
-Just turn the filter on and off again to see it.)
+For a brief moment, Excel tells you how many of the rows match your filter -- 202 of 650 in this case, shown at the very bottom of the screen.

+(That count goes away as soon as you do anything else with the spreadsheet.
+You can just turn the filter off and on again to make it come back.
+We'll see in pivot tables how to more effectively count some columns)

 It also gives you several clues that you're looking at filtered data: The row numbers have turned blue, and and there are dark lines between them when rows are skipped; the drop-down arrows now show a little funnel, indicating that you are using that column for a filter.

+#### Removing filters

+Don't forget to remove filters before you start asking a new question.
+You can click twice on the little funnel at the top to clear everything, or click on the little red "x" next to "Clear".
+This is an important habit to get into -- you'd hate to think you're looking at all of the narcan incidents when you already have a filter on ASU students as well!

 #### Free text and date filters